csanadszilagyi/MeanDashboardApp/README.md

 # MeanDashboardApp
-Dashboard app with simple authentication using nodejs, express, angular and mongodb.
+Dashboard app with simple authentication using JWT.
+The application was built with nodejs, express, angular and mongodb.

 # Useage
 CD into the /server, and firstly install packages for the backend by typing 'npm install'.
 Then, 'npm run client-install' to install packages for the client.

+Create .env file in /server containing the following attributes with your values:
+- ACCESS_TOKEN_SECRET=
+- REFRESH_TOKEN_SECRET=
+- DB_HOST=
+- PORT=

 Finally, enter command 'npm run dev-all" which will concurrently run a node and angular dev-server.
+MongoDB has been not provided yet.